nbrg-ppcu/prokbert/README.md

 ## Applications
 ProkBERT has been validated in several key genomic tasks, including:
-- Learning meaningful repreresentation for seqeuences (zero-shot capibility)
+- Learning meaningful representation for seqeuences (zero-shot capibility)
 - Accurate bacterial promoter prediction.
 - Detailed phage sequence analysis within complex microbiome datasets.

 ## Quick Start
-Our models and datasets are avaialble on the [hugginface page](https://huggingface.co/neuralbioinfo).
+Our models and datasets are available on the [hugginface page](https://huggingface.co/neuralbioinfo).
 The models are easy to use with the [transformers](https://github.com/huggingface/transformers) package.
 We provide examples and descriptions as notebooks in the next chapter and some example scsripts regarging how to preprocess your sequence data and how to finetune the available models.
 The examples are available in the [example](https://github.com/nbrg-ppcu/prokbert/tree/main/examples) folder of this repository.